What is EERA?

 A public research alliance

 The European Energy Research Alliance (EERA) is an alliance of European public research centres and universities.
-It is one of the cornerstones of the European Strategic Energy Technology Plan (SET-Plan).
+It is one of the cornerstones of the European Integrated Strategic Energy Technology Plan (SET-Plan).

-Brings together More than 175 research organisations
+Brings together AROUND 250 research organisations & UNIVERSITIES

 Collaborating with Industry

-EERA Joint Programmes are important points of contact for collaboration outside Europe.
+The EERA Joint Programmes are important points of contact for collaboration outside Europe.
 EERA members regularly represent the European scientific community globally, collaborating with international partners worldwide.

-Helping to align national research
+Helping COORDINATE national research